digital-asset/daml/docs/source/getting-started/app-architecture.rst

 The *key* in this case is the username of the current user, used to look up the corresponding ``User`` contract.
 The wrapper function ``follow`` is then passed to the subcomponents of ``MainView``.
 For example, ``follow`` is passed to the ``UserList`` component as an argument (a `prop <https://reactjs.org/docs/components-and-props.html>`_ in React terms).
-This gets triggered when you click the icon next to a user's name in the *Network* panel.
+This is triggered when you click the icon next to a user's name in the *Network* panel.

 .. literalinclude:: code/templates-tarball/create-daml-app/ui/src/components/MainView.tsx
   :language: tsx